CodingGardenCommunity/app-backend/README.md

 After setting up both tools you can install all dependencies by cloning this project and running `yarn install` in the local project's root directory.
-Starting the API can then be done by issuing this command: `yarn run start`.
+Starting the API can then be done by issuing this command: `yarn run dev`.
 You can now visit <http://localhost:3000/> to view the API.

 ### Via Docker